-Despite interventions at the national, state, and local levels, the tide of childhood obesity continues to swell.
+The tide of childhood obesity continues to swell despite interventions at the national, state and local levels.
 Given the current level of childhood obesity, simulated models of growth trajectories across the life course predict that 57 percent of today’s children will be obese at 35 years of age.
 Development of obesity in early childhood predicted obesity in adulthood, according to an article published in the New England Journal of Medicine.
-Despite previous data that suggested childhood obesity rates had plateaued, a March 2018 article in the journal Pediatrics reported that from 1999 to 2016 in the United States, there was a steady increase in overweight and obese children ages 2 to 19, especially among adolescents.
+Despite previous data that suggested childhood obesity rates had plateaued, a March 2018 article in the journal Pediatrics reported that from 1999 to 2016 in the United States, the number of overweight and obese children ages 2 to 19 increased steadily, especially among adolescents.
 Most alarmingly, children ages 2 to 5 years showed a sharp increase in obesity prevalence from 2015 to 2016, according to that article.
 A particularly worrisome trend is that previously documented disparities in the social determinants of health showed no sign of decline.
 Upon closer examination, children ages 2 to 5 years with severe obesity had higher odds of being African American or Hispanic, and also had higher odds of being from single parent households with low educational attainment, who lived in poverty, were never breastfed, and commonly engaged in more than twice the amount of recommended screen time, according to an article published in the journal Pediatrics.

 In Connecticut, the 2017 Every Smile Counts Survey data estimated that 31 percent of kindergarten and third grade students are overweight or obese, and the prevalence has not appreciably changed in the 5 years since the survey was last completed.
 Similar racial, ethnic and economic disparities were found in Connecticut’s children, with Hispanic and African American students more likely to be overweight or obese than their non-Hispanic white classmates, with low socio-economic status also associated with increased obesity, according to a report from the Connecticut Department of Public Health.
 Many children are at risk for obesity because they eat high-calorie, low nutrient foods and beverages and are physically inactive, with the majority engaging in more than the recommended screen time.